AdityaSaiV/Instagram-SQL-Analysis/README.md

 4. **Dependencies**: No additional libraries required; standard SQL syntax used.
 5. **Output**: Some queries (e.g., Question 3) export to CSV; configure your database’s export path accordingly.

-## 📂 Repository Structure
-- `question1.sql` to `question10.sql`: SQL queries for each question.
-- `presentation.pdf`: Slide deck for the project presentation.
-- `video_link.txt`: Link to the presentation video [Insert Your Video Link Here].
-- `README.md`: This file.

 ## 📊 Key Recommendations
 - **Prioritize IG Reels**: Allocate resources to Reels for 62% reach and high impressions.